oa-labs/arc-ai-digital-ocean/docs/WEB_UI_GUIDE.md

 ## Data Flow

-### Creating an Agent
+### Adding an Agent from DigitalOcean

-1. User clicks "Create Agent" button
+1. User clicks "Add Agent" button
-2. AgentForm modal opens
+2. AddAgentFromDigitalOcean modal opens
-3. User fills in required fields
+3. User selects an agent from their DigitalOcean deployment
+4. Agent details are fetched and pre-populated in the form
+5. User configures S3 bucket and other settings
-4. User clicks "Create Agent"
+6. User clicks "Import Agent"
-5. agentManagementService.createAgent() called
+7. agentManagementService.createAgent() called
-6. Supabase inserts new row in `agents` table
+8. Supabase inserts new row in `agents` table
-7. Modal closes and agent list refreshes
+9. Modal closes and agent list refreshes
-8. New agent appears in grid
+10. New agent appears in grid

 ### Viewing Analytics